GoogleCloudPlatform/spanner-migration-tool/docs/monitoring/MonitoringMigrationDashboard.md

 </details>

 ## Components in Monitoring Dashboard
-Montoring dashboard create by the Spanner is multi-component dashboard, divided into various sections to categorize similar metrics together.
+Monitoring dashboard create by the Spanner is multi-component dashboard, divided into various sections to categorize similar metrics together.
 Following are the 5 sections:
 1. Overview
 2. Dataflow
 3. Datastream